 Our Engineering programs in the Lafayette region are huge on fun!
 Each and every week, your child will dive into a cool new project, such as designing, building and testing a machine or bridge using LEGO® bricks or K’NEX® pieces.
 Your child will get those creative juices flowing as he or she teams up with a buddy to build these awesome structures and challenges other teams to friendly games and competitions.
 It’s an exciting way for your child to solve problems just like an engineer and develop valuable 21st century skills in the process!

-It’s no secret that Sylvan’s Engineering courses in the Lafayette region are fun, but did you know that they also help equip your child with valuable STEM (science, technology, engineering and math) skills?
-Via hands-on projects and collaborative group work, your son or daughter will acquire important critical thinking and problem solving abilities that can make a positive impact both inside and outside of the classroom.▼
+In addition to offering big-time fun and excitement, Sylvan’s Engineering programs in the Lafayette region also provide your child with opportunities to learn important STEM (science, technology, engineering and math) competencies.
+Through a combination of hands-on learning, teamwork and creative projects, your child will develop valuable critical thinking and problem solving abilities that can make a positive difference in school and beyond!▼

 Sylvan’s Engineering courses in the Lafayette region offer:

 - Fun, hands-on activities that include building bridges using K’NEX® pieces and designing machines using LEGO® bricks.

 - A cutting-edge curriculum that focuses on equipping your child with 21st century STEM skills.

 - A friendly, supportive setting, with a 6:1 student-to-teacher ratio and only 12 students or less per class.

 - Regular emails to keep you informed of the concepts learned and how your child is progressing.